interlay/interlay.github.io/docs/vault/overview.md

         (total_liquidated_dot_collateral / total_liquidated_polkabtc)
         * user_burned_polkabtc

-As long as the economic value of `burn_dot_payout` is higher than that of `user_burned_polkabtc`, which may include private information of the user (that is, the user may think that DOT will become worth more soon), users are incentivized to burn PolkaBTC in return for DOT and to re-balance the system.
+As long as the economic value of `burn_dot_payout` is higher than that of `user_burned_polkabtc`, which may include private information of the user (that is, the user may think that DOT will become worth more soon), users are incentivized to burn interBTC in return for DOT and to re-balance the system.

-This Burn Event continues until the 1:1 ration of BTC to PolkaBTC is restored.
+This Burn Event continues until the 1:1 ration of BTC to interBTC is restored.